 You may be surprised to know that the Verbal Aikido approach is a worldwide movement that has existed for a very long time, in some form or another.
 Since I first touched on it myself in 2009 I quickly realized the presence of a collective consciousness that had brought it into existence.
 Indeed, as with many of these blog posts, the following article is a response to an oft-asked question.
 Where does it all come from?

 Well the short answer is Morihei Ueshiba.
 The “Great Teacher” named his approach officially “Aikido” in 1942 and continued to develop it throughout his life, not only on a physical level but very deeply in its philosophical aspects too.
-Although Ueshiba did not coin the term “Verbal Aikido”, it was clearly part of his vision for interaction on all levels, verbal, emotional, physical etc.
+Although Ueshiba did not coin the term “Verbal Aikido”, it was clearly part of his vision for interaction on all levels, verbal, emotional, physical etc. Here’s a wonderfully illustrated video on Aikido and its movement from the Thrive film:

 This was in fact quite reassuring… indeed, it meant that there were already many people out there on a similar wavelength, and after reaching out to everyone who had referenced Verbal Aikido at the time, I was greatly encouraged by all that responded.
 Where I was able to contribute to this art was of course through my speciality – how to teach it: how to make it enjoyable, dynamic and easy-to-learn.
 Which is where the “Dora-esque” Three Steps come from!